ajstein51/AFK_Checker/README.md

 # AFK_Checker
 * Description
   * This client side script will see if someone is AFK checking you on a gmod server.
 It only checks a few different variations of a typed "you here" related questions.
 It'll print one of the responses within the array response_table.
 To add more variations that you maybe asked just add more to the if statement or have it check substrings.
-To add more responses that you you will print out just add more strings tot he table and increase the math.random() variable
+To add more responses that you will print out just add more strings to the table and increase the math.random() variable

 * How to Install and Launch
   * Add the file to your lua directory in your gmod folder